VolSplat: Rethinking Feed-Forward 3D Gaussian Splatting with Voxel-Aligned Prediction: Experiments

 \subsection{Experimental Results and Analysis}

-\textbf{Comparisons with SoTA models.} As shown in ~\cref{tab:re10k_6view} and ~\cref{tab:scannet_6view}, we report VolSplat's performance compared to current mainstream pixel-aligned models~\cite{charatan2024pixelsplat,chen2024mvsplat,kim2025transplat,wang2024freesplat,xu2025depthsplat} and their variant~\cite{zhang2024gaussian}.
-On both the RealEstate10K~\cite{zhou2018stereo} and ScanNet~\cite{dai2017scannet} datasets, VolSplat achieves state-of-the-art results.
+\textbf{Comparisons with SOTA models.} As shown in ~\cref{tab:re10k_multiview} and ~\cref{tab:scannet_6view}, we report VolSplat's performance compared to current mainstream pixel-aligned models~\cite{charatan2024pixelsplat,chen2024mvsplat,kim2025transplat,wang2024freesplat,xu2025depthsplat} and their variants~\cite{zhang2024gaussian,jiang2025anysplat,liu2025worldmirror}.
+On both the RealEstate10K~\cite{zhou2018stereo} and ScanNet~\cite{dai2017scannet} datasets, VolSplat achieves SOTA results.
+Notably, since AnySplat~\cite{jiang2025anysplat} and WorldMirror~\cite{liu2025worldmirror} are primarily designed for joint pose-geometry optimization in pose-free settings, they fail to effectively utilize the provided ground truth camera poses, resulting in lower performance compared to other baselines.
 Our experiments reveal a critical distinction between pixel-aligned and voxel-aligned paradigms.
 A key observation is that under sparse multi-view settings, all pixel-aligned models exhibit a significant degradation in performance.
 In contrast, VolSplat demonstrates promising performance to these challenging conditions.
-As illustrated in ~\cref{fig:vis}, images rendered by our method are largely free of the common floaters and artifacts that plague competing methods at object boundaries.
-This visual improvement stems directly from our model's ability to resolve multi-view alignment issues within its 3D feature representation, resulting in cleaner edges and a more coherent 3D scene reconstruction.
+As illustrated in ~\cref{fig:vis_re10k} and ~\cref{fig:vis_scan}, images rendered by our method are largely free of the common floaters and artifacts that plague competing methods at object boundaries.
+This visual improvement stems directly from the ability of our model to resolve multi-view alignment issues within its 3D feature representation, resulting in cleaner edges and a more coherent 3D scene reconstruction.

-\textbf{Cross-dataset generalization.} Following MVSplat~\cite{chen2024mvsplat}, we assess the generalization capabilities of our model on unseen outdoor datasets to verify its broad reliability.
+\textbf{Cross-dataset generalization.} We assess the generalization capabilities of our model on unseen outdoor datasets to verify its broad reliability.
 To this end, we conducted a cross-dataset generalization experiment by taking our model pre-trained on the RealEstate10K~\cite{zhou2018stereo} dataset and evaluating it directly on the ACID~\cite{liu2021infinite} dataset without any fine-tuning.

-As demonstrated in~\cref{tab:cross}, VolSplat maintains significantly higher performance in this zero-shot transfer setting.
+As demonstrated in~\cref{tab:cross} and \cref{fig:vis_acid}, VolSplat maintains significantly higher performance in this zero-shot transfer setting.
 We attribute this superior generalization to the inherent robustness of our voxel-aligned framework.
 Pixel-aligned models exhibit a much higher sensitivity to the variations in data complexity and distribution between different datasets.
 In contrast, VolSplat is less susceptible to these domain shifts.